 The study concluded that falls from porches, balconies, open-side floors, floor openings, handrails, railings, and banisters in children between 18 months and 4 years accounted for only .032% of all injuries.
 More simply put, this is about 2.5 of every 100,000 children.
 The study also concluded that even at a young age, children are able to perceive severe danger from large falls and are unlikely to actively engage in climbing guards unless encouraged.

 Following their research, the NAHB submitted their findings to the ICC.
 The conclusion was railing with horizontal lines does not create the perceived “ladder effect.”

 The long and short of all this research and code talk is that horizontal components in railing systems contain no climbing threat that is greater than any other guard.
 As a result, the ICC released a supplement to the 2000 IRC in the year 2001 which removed all mention of the ladder terminology.
 Subsequent versions of the code continue to omit any mentions of a “ladder effect.”

-Removing the “ladder effect” from code restrictions means that beautiful Cable Railing, Pipe Railing with multiple horizontal lines, and Horizontal Railing from Superior Aluminum all are code-compliant, safe options that meet the ICC.
+Removing the “ladder effect” from code restrictions means that beautiful Cable Railing, Pipe Railing with multiple horizontal lines, and Horizontal Railing from Superior Aluminum are all code-compliant, safe options that meet the ICC.
 For many applications, horizontal lines significantly enhance the beauty of the project!
-Now that it is clear that Superior Railing offers no threat from a “ladder effect”, you can get a quote via our online tool.
+Now that it is clear that Superior railing offers no threat from a “ladder effect”, you can get a quote via our online tool.
 Please feel free to reach out and contact us with any further questions regarding railing and the “ladder effect”, or railing in general!